nextgentechsr/R-Programming/README.md

 2. R Day 2 - its a combine code for Part 2 and Part 3 video sessions - its has R Data Structures like - Vector, List, Arrays, Matrix, Dataframes and Factors.
 3. R Day 4 - Built-in datasets in R, How to read and write .csv file and perform basic function on these datasets.
 4. Salary.csv file is from the part 4 session.
+5. R Day 5 - Part 5 session on - Control Structures - IF, IF ELSE, NESTED ELSE IF, Loops - for Loop, While loop, Repeat Loop, Statements - Break and Next